Pingyao: Architecture

 Pingyao still retains its urban layout from the Ming and Qing dynasties, conforming to a typical ba gua pattern.
 More than 300 sites in or near the city have ancient ruins.
 The city has over a hundred streets and lanes, lined with close to 4,000 17th–19th century shops and residences.
 The streets and storefronts still largely retain their historical appearance.
 In addition, the ancient urban city is still home to 20,000+ people, making Pingyao one of the best examples of an ancient "living city".

+Models for every type of siheyuan form and courtyard layout in China can be found in Pingyao.
+The city's buildings are composed of architectural forms, construction methods and standards of building materials from different historical periods in China from the 14th to the 19th century.
+Among the ornamentation of the dwellings of the city, wood carvings, stone carvings and brick carvings can be found everywhere.
+Carved stone lions, mounting stones and hitching posts stand outside many gates.
+Wooden chuihua gatehouses (hanging-flower gates) of differing styles have been carved with figures or with flowers and birds.
+Doors and windows are also carved with patterns, and beneath the eaves there are often wood carvings, brick carvings or polychrome painted murals, whose subjects include Sanxing, the four arts of the qin, go, calligraphy and painting, and tales of historical figures.